William Contreras Preview, Player Props: Brewers vs. Phillies

-William Contreras -- batting .368 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Philadelphia Phillies, with Zack Wheeler on the mound, on September 1 at 8:10 PM ET.
+William Contreras and his .478 on-base percentage over his past 10 games (120 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the Philadelphia Phillies and Aaron Nola on September 2 at 7:15 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Cubs.
+He had two hits (going 2-for-4) in his most recent appearance against the Phillies.

 William Contreras Game Info & Props vs. the Phillies